 RTI contract revenues are generated by project charges to clients.
 After payrolls, purchases, and other charges, net revenues are reinvested in Institute facilities and development.
-Buildings and facilities are valued at more than \$6 million.
+Buildings and facilities are valued at \$11 million.
 The Research Triangle Foundation provided a start-up grant of \$500,000 to finance initial operating deficits until RTI reached the break-even point in 1962, and donated 180 acres for the RTI campus.
 The Foundation is a trusteeship which promotes the resources and manages development of the Research Triangle Park.
 The State of North Carolina has participated in Institute growth through grants totaling \$1,015,000 for the acquisition of scientific equipment.
-Contributions of \$1,915,000 have also been received from individuals, foundations, and business concerns.
+Capital contributions of \$2,990,000 have also been received from individuals, foundations, and usiness concerns.
 University Affiliations Joint ownership by and close working ties with its founding universities are of the utmost importance to RTI.
-Cooperative research is conducted in many subject areas, and the availablility of faculty members as project consultants greatly enhances RTI research capability.
+Cooperative research is conducted in many subject areas, and the availability of faculty members as project consultants greatly enhances RTI research capability.

-Board of Governors RTI's Board of Governors consists of 13 representatives from the parent Triangle Universities, 13 members elected from the business and professional communities, and the Institute president.
+Board of Governors RTI'S Board of Governors consists of 13 representatives from the parent Triangle Universities, 13 members elected from the business and professional communities, and the Institute president.
 Alertness to the concerns and needs that determine national goals and priorities has been a decisive influence in shaping Research Triangle Institute's character and stimulating its growth.
 During the formative years that followed the beginning of RTI operations in 1959, the major concerns that engaged the nation's applied research community included defense and weapons, nuclear physics, electronic communications, information systems, industrial processes, materials, and the all-out space effort.
 The young Institute lacked an established track record in these areas.
 However, the decision had been made that RTI, benefiting from its regional origin and clear regional identity, should strive to serve national purposes by building programs and staff that encompassed a broad spectrum of the sciences and by attracting a widely diversified sponsorship.
 Under this policy, RTI research managers initially concentrated on building strength in statistical studies, systems reliability, natural products chemistry, solid state electronics, civil defense preparedness, and polymer physics and chemistry.
 Within three years these programs achieved operating break-even for RTI on a 1962 annual contract volume of \$1.3 million.

 Meanwhile, perceptible changes were taking place both in the nation's societal goals and in the Institute's research interests.
 Youth and flexibility enabled RTI to gear staffing and program development to emerging national challenges, and Institute research emphasis turned to meet them.
-Moving into the young maturity of its eighteenth year, a distinguishing mark of Research Triangle Institute operations is its degree of involvement in programs aimed at improvements in the quality of life.
-Through the first half of the 1970s three-quarters of Institute research effort has been in areas directly concerned with education, health, environment, energy, transportation safety, economic growth and regional development, societal problems, and the structure of social organizations.
+A distinguishing mark of Research Triangle Institute operations is its degree of involvement in programs aimed at improvements in the quality of life.
+Three-quarters of Institute research effort is in areas directly concerned with health, education, energy, environment, economic growth and regional development, societal problems, and the structure of social organizations.
 These areas, combined with a continuation of strong programs in the physical and engineering sciences, mark the course of future growth and service for RTI.
+6